 Much younger than Dressler, Del Ruth expects a more modern look.
 He commissions to Bohman and Schwartz the transformation of his Duesenberg into a roasdster.
 This specific order makes this car the only example of a Model J LWB convertible coupe by B and S.

-2018 SOLD for $ 22M including premium
+2018 SOLD for $ 22M by Gooding

 The brand's chief designer, J. Herbert Newport, plans to use on a shortened chassis the powerful Duesenberg Special 400 hp eight-cylinder in-line engine under development.
 The stars give their opinion.
 An enthusiast about luxury cars, Gary Cooper is appealed by the unprecedented performance of the future model but prefers that this roadster looks like a classic Duesenberg.
 Newport gives up the idea of a modernist body.

 The two cars are provided to the actors in December 1935 for a long-term loan.
 Cooper's wife, Sandra Shaw, immediately has sent their car back to the factory for changing the color.

 Six months later the two stars receive a proposal to buy their car at one-third the price of an ordinary Model J. Cooper accepts.
 Gable is not interested : he already owns one of the ten units of the Duesenberg JN also produced in 1935.